siran/writing/posts/_drafts/A Deterministic Demystification of the Which-Way Quantum Double-Slit Experiment.md

 \right).
 $$

-As the interaction strength is increased, the phase difference $\Delta\phi$ becomes path-dependent.
+As the detector interaction strength is increased, the phase difference
+$\Delta\phi$ becomes dependent on the class of paths contributing to the amplitude.
 The cross term then ceases to contribute to the final probability distribution, yielding

 $$
 P(x)\;\rightarrow\;
 |\psi_1^{(0)}|^2+|\psi_2^{(0)}|^2.
 $$

-The interference pattern is therefore continuously deformed into the single-slit envelope.
+The interference pattern is continuously deformed into the single-slit envelope.
 No discontinuity or additional postulate is involved.

 ---